-- Annually review the salary of the CEO and those officers that report directly to the CEO.
+- Every three years, review the salary of the CEO and those officers that report directly to the CEO.
 The review will be linked to an assessment by the Board of the performance of the executives.
 The Committee has the authority to employ outside consultants to assist with the review. - In collaboration with the Board, review annually the operating targets for the short-term incentive plan. - Monitor the activities of the Company Pension Committee and assess any proposed changes to the Company's pension plans, the supplemental pension plan or other benefit plans for senior management. - Review periodically the effectiveness of both the short-term and long-term incentive plans to ensure the total compensation package for senior management is competitive and appropriate to attract and retain qualified individuals and to ensure it does not encourage inappropriate and excessive risk-taking by senior management.
-The Committee has the authority to employ outside consultants to assist with the review.

-- Approve any reorganization that will change the officers reporting to the CEO. - Ensure appropriate mechanisms are in place to generate a succession plan for presentation to the Board. - Periodically review the compensation for directors. - Develop short-term and long-term sustainability targets for the CEO and the Company's officers reporting directly to the CEO. - In collaboration with the Board, review annually the sustainability targets.
+The Committee has the authority to employ outside consultants to assist with the review. - Approve any reorganization that will change the officers reporting to the CEO. - Ensure appropriate mechanisms are in place to generate a succession plan for presentation to the Board. - Periodically review the compensation for directors.